This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Tips for Cooking Wagyu Beef

-- As always, cooking steak is all about the internal temperature, not the actual cook time!
-Make sure to keep a careful eye on the temperature using an instant read meat thermometer.
+- As always, cooking steak is all about the internal temperature, not the actual cooking time!
+Make sure to keep a careful eye on the temperature using an instant-read meat thermometer.
 This steak cooks at a low temperature, so it’s hard to overcook!

 - Don’t skip pan-searing at the end!
 Called reverse-searing, this process of cooking steak is beloved by professionals for its delicious crust and forgiving process.